Fire Management Assistance Grant

 Applicant Eligibility

-State governments and Indian tribal governments are eligible for fire management assistance grants.
-The State or Indian tribal government may be the Recipient.
-The Recipient is the government entity that receives the award and is accountable for the use of funds provided.
+The state (includes District of Columbia, U.S. territories and possessions, and state governments) and Indian tribal governments are eligible for fire management assistance grants.
+The state or Indian tribal government may be the recipient.
+The recipient is the government entity that receives the award and is accountable for the use of funds provided.
+A state, local, or Indian tribal government may apply as a subrecipient under the recipient's award.

 Beneficiary Eligibility